How to Convert MBR to GPT or GPT to MBR Without Data Loss?

 There are two different types of disc partitions: MBR and GPT.
 The partition type must be chosen at initialization before the disc may be used to store data, including the operating system.
 The MBR/GPT disk is the name of the initialized disk.

 MBR type of partitioning includes restrictions on the size of the hard drive and the number of primary partitions.
 Only 2 TB hard drives and up to 4 primary partitions can be created in MBR.
-Since GPT does not have these limitations, GPT discs are being used more frequently.
+Since GPT has no limitations, GPT discs are being used more frequently.

 Before you start using the hard disk, you have to partition it.
-And this information about partition is stored and governed by GPT and MBR.
+This partition information is stored and governed by GPT and MBR.
 The information consists of where the partitions begin, so the OS will know which partition is bootable and which segments belong to which partition.

 MBR (Master Boot Record)